 Improved detection = more threats spotted and less false alarms.

 PIR sensors and beams

 Sensors are fitted to cameras to detect human presence.
-When tiggered, an alert is sent to the ARC, and the threat dealt with accordingly.
+When triggered, an alert is sent to the ARC and the threat is dealt with accordingly.

 Detecting and managing threats: CCTV monitoring vs onsite security.

-Technology is being used in industries across the world, to reduce cost, improve operational efficiency and save time.
+Industries across the world use technology to reduce cost, improve operational efficiency and save time.